pedrominicz/pedrominicz.github.io/arrow.md

     tuplify :: (a -> b) -> (a, a) -> (b, b)
     tuplify f (x, y) = (f x, f y)

-For me its incredible to think that Lynn decided to use `join (***)` instead of a simple `tuplify` function.
+For me its incredible to think that Lynn decided to use `join (***)` instead of writing a simple `tuplify` function.
 It show how familiar he is with Haskell and the surrounding theory.

 ---